liuyuit/study/Life/EF English/EF Online course/Level 2/Unit 2 Weather and seasons.md

 ## key point

-- What do you like to do when it's warm
+- What do you like to do when it's warm and sunny

 - what do you want to do in such weather

+- Is this usually the weather in GZ?

+-

 ## sentence